🎯 TL;DR — Quick Answer

 Why Self-Employed Borrowers Use Bank Statement Loans for Cash-Out

-Bank statement loans resolve this by using a different income standard: the average monthly deposits in your bank accounts over 12 or 24 months, adjusted by an expense factor.
+Bank statement loans fix this by using a different income standard: the average monthly deposits in your bank accounts over 12 or 24 months, adjusted by an expense factor.
 This better reflects the actual economic activity of your business and your real capacity to service a mortgage payment.

 Common Uses for Cash-Out Proceeds Among Business Owners